Pome: Parallelizing I/Os and Computations for Efficient LSM-tree-based Data Storage: Implementation and Discussions

-\subsection{Implementation of \AisLSM}
+\subsection{Implementation of \Pome}

-We take RocksDB to prototype \AisLSM while the ideas of \AisLSM can be applied to other LSM-tree variants.
-Doing asynchronous I/Os to revolutionize the procedure of compaction is orthogonal to other optimization techniques proposed to enhance LSM-tree.
-We mainly make use of the io\_uring to implement \AisLSM's asynchronous writes and {\tt fsync}s.
-Overall, the core functions of \AisLSM add or change about 1,624 lines of code (LOC) in RocksDB version 7.10.0.
+Doing asynchronous I/Os to revolutionize the procedure of compaction is orthogonal to other optimizations proposed to enhance LSM-tree.
+We take RocksDB to prototype \Pome while the ideas of \Pome can be applied to other LSM-tree variants.
+We mainly make use of the io\_uring to implement asynchronous writes and {\tt fsync}s for \Pome.
+Overall, the core functions of \Pome add or change about 1,624 lines of code (LOC) in RocksDB version 7.10.0.